WONDERING ABOUT THE OPIOID CRISIS?

 "Making pain a fifth vital sign is a relatively straightforward way to improve pain management.
 The American Pain Society first promoted the phrase as a way to increase awareness of pain treatment.
 Simply by requiring routine pain assessment - along with pulse, blood pressure, respirations, and heart rate - organizations make pain management a priority.
 Teams that try this approach need to simultaneously develop (or use) protocols for managing any pain intensity level greater than 3 (on a 0-to-10 scale)."

 The four classic Vital Signs are all easily and objectively measured.
 Unfortunately, pain is not.
 Humans don't come with a little black box that we can interface with our computer to see just how severe a patient's pain really is.
 The subjectivity of pain is what makes it so different from the other Vital Signs.
 For instance, I routinely have patients who use their "accident" insurance policies, which requires them to fill out a little how-did-you-injure-yourself form that has a built-in pain scale.
-It is not uncommon to see walking, talking, thinking, smiling, laughing patients mark their pain as a 9 or 10.
+It is not uncommon to see walking, talking, thinking, smiling, laughing patients mark their pain as an 8 or 9 out of 10.
 On his blog Status Iatrogenicus (Pain Is The Fifth Vital Sign - And If You Don't Have Any, You Might Be Almost Dead) Dr. Scott Aberegg addresses this all too common phenomenon.

 "10 out of 10 pain is when a civil war barber cuts off your unanesthetized leg with a carpenter's saw (a bullet to chew on and a shot of whiskey to take the edge off supplied as a contemporaneous courtesy).
 That's 10 out of 10."